The Musée du Ponant is located in the centre of St-Renan, at 16 rue St Mathieu, at the top of the Place du Vieux Marché.

 In Italy, in the Park of Petroglyphs of Valcamonica

 engraving very similar and from the same period represents a chariot pulled by two horses

 Drawing by Michel LE GOFFIC and Yves CHEVILLOTTE.
 BASF volume 131, 2002

 The cartouche represents the chariot body.
 The curved ends are those of the axles.
 The wheels are dismantled and shown at the rear.
 And we can clearly distinguish the triangle of the drawbar from the hitch.
-As for the hooks, they are the fasteners of the side walls.
+As for the crossettes, it might be the ties of the side panels.